aammd/MS_computational_ecology_opinion/compecol.md

 (representations and conceptual models), and back (testable predictions).
 Although the natural world is immensely complex, it is paradoxically the high degree of abstraction of models that computational approaches favor that give them generality.
-Because the rate at which ecological data are collected is not improving, whereas our needs for testable and actionable predictions increases, refining the models and further integrating them with data is necessary.
+Because (with the exception of a still narrow faamily of problems that can be addressed by remote-sensing) the rate at which ecological data are collected is not improving, whereas our needs for testable and actionable predictions increases, refining the models and further integrating them with data is necessary.

 In {@tbl:costbenefit}, the quadrats of ecological approaches are ranked in (again, approximate and arbitrary) order of cost and effort.
 Ecological models